 Here are a few interesting facts about Dublin and the cathedral.
 St. Patrick’s was constructed between 1220 and 1260 in honor of Ireland’s patron saint.
 Today, it serves as a place of worship and a popular tourist attraction.
 This architectural gem boasts a gothic-like style that leaves visitors gazing in wonder.

-Tours take guests on a journey into the past, and what better time to do it than with winter’s magical and slightly gloomy weather.
+Tours take guests on a journey into the past, and what better time to do it than with winter’s magical and slightly gloomy weather, such as during Ireland in February.
 As you stroll through the site, you’ll see breathtaking paintings, sparkling mosaics, and picturesque gardens.

 Although the cathedral is around 800 years old, you’ll find a modern Discovery Space in the building.
 St. Patrick’s Discovery Space features iPads playing melodies from the choir.
 It also provides intriguing information about the site’s history.